michauhl/RBPBench/README.md

 ## Introduction

 [CLIP-seq](https://doi.org/10.1038/s43586-021-00018-1) is the by far most common experimental method to identify the RNA binding sites of an RNA-binding protein (RBP) on a transcriptome-wide scale.
 Various popular protocol variants exist, such as PAR-CLIP, iCLIP, or eCLIP.
 In order to identify the binding sites from the mapped CLIP-seq read data, tools termed peak callers are applied on the read data.
-Regions with enriched read numbers in the CLIP-seq library (i.e., peak regions), typically compared to a control library, are subsequently defined as RBP binding sites.
+Regions with enriched read numbers in the CLIP-seq read library (i.e., peak regions), typically compared to a control library, are subsequently defined as RBP binding sites.
 Various peak callers exist, applying various techniques in order to define the binding sites.

 As no ground truth (i.e., set of true transcriptome-wide binding sites of an RBP) exists, one obvious way to quantify the performance of a peak caller is to look for the enrichment of known RBP binding motifs in the binding site (peak region) data.
 Since there exists no automated solution for this task yet, we implemented RBPBench: